Malmö AI

-Malmö Allmänna Idrottsförening, also known simply as Malmö AI or MAI, are a Swedish athletics club based in Malmö.
-The club are affiliated with Svenska Friidrottsförbundet.
+Malmö Allmänna Idrottsförening, also known simply as Malmö AI or MAI, is a Swedish athletics club based in Malmö.
+The club is affiliated with Svenska Friidrottsförbundet.
 The club's outdoor training and events are held at Malmö Stadion while indoor training and events are held at Atleticum.
 The club's colours are black, white and green which is reflected in their logo and kit.
-The club were formed on 7 September 1908.
+The club was founded on 7 September 1908.